draftbox-co/gatsby-wordpress-libre-starter/README.md

     }
 ```

-In the configuration shown above, the most important fields to be changed are `baseUrl` and `siteTitleMeta` .
+In the configuration shown above, the most important fields to be changed are `baseUrl` and `hostingWPCOM` .
 Update those with your configuration. example shown above works great for self hosted wordpress.

 If your blog is hosted on wordpress.com you will have to add few extra keys for reference check out [wordpress-source-docs](https://www.gatsbyjs.org/packages/gatsby-source-wordpress/).